Why does my mortgage lender require me to buy flood insurance?

 If the property is not in a high-risk area, but instead in a moderate- to low-risk area, federal law does not require flood insurance; however, a lender can still require it.
-In fact, nearly 1 in 4 NFIP flood claims occur in these moderate- to low-risk areas!
+In fact, over 20-percent of all flood insurance claims come from areas outside of mapped high-risk flood zones.
 Note that if during the life of the loan the maps are revised and the property is now in the high-risk area, your lender will notify you